 - Determine whether mobile devices provided by the business can be taken off-site; and

-- Enforce network access control, whereby employees can access your business's VPN and email in a secure, reliable manner
+- Enforce network access control, whereby employees can access your business's VPN and email in a secure, reliable manner.

-5. Plan for a response to an unauthorized intrusion.
+5. Plan for a response to an unauthorized intrusion

 As part of your employee education program, establish procedures detailing how employees should act in the event of unauthorized intrusion like malware and phishing attempts.
 A comprehensive incident response plan that stresses "the need to immediately contact the helpdesk or IT team may significantly curtail the effects of an attempted data breach."

 Sadly, the threat of a dangerous cyber-attack is something businesses of all sizes must live with.
 Taking a proactive, strategically defensive stance can typically minimize the risk to your business and customers, enabling you to continue to focus on other vital aspects of operations.
 Another option businesses have is getting cyber liability insurance to help manage the financial costs associated with data breaches and cyber attacks.